 Step #3.
 Initiate an inquiry if necessary:

 Sometimes, to discipline a disrespectful employee, you need to initiate an inquiry.
+This is surely the last nail in the coffin for managing disobedient employees.

 If the disobedience continues despite your efforts, consider initiating a formal inquiry.
 This step should only be taken after other methods have failed and should be handled professionally and fairly.